skuethe/MMM-Spotify/README.md

     style: "default", // "default" or "mini" available (inactive for miniBar)
     moduleWidth: 360, // width of the module in px
     control: "default", // "default" or "hidden"
+    showAccountButton: true, // if you want to show the "switch account" control button
+    showDeviceButton: true, // if you want to show the "switch device" control button
     accountDefault: 0, // default account number, attention : 0 is the first account
     updateInterval: 1000, // update interval when playing
     idleInterval: 30000, // update interval on idle